-An Improvement Plan (Excel register, supporting document) is used by GHSC for continuous improvements and to address identified needs for full implementation of the DWMS.
+An Improvement Plan (Excel spreadsheet, supporting document) is used by GHC for continuous improvements and to address identified needs for full implementation of the DWMS.

 It is the overall responsibility of the Manager Water and Wastewater to ensure that the Improvement Plan is implemented.
 The Improvement Plan is kept up-to-date and communicated to relevant water staff by the Manager Water and Wastewater.
 Specific actions are delegated to responsible positions.
 The Improvement Plan captures the gaps identified in the DWMS as a result of the risk assessment undertaken and the improvements noted as part developing/updating this document.
 The Improvement Plan includes indicative dates and the nominated responsible party.

-The Improvement Plan is periodically reviewed (and at least annually when the DWMS Annual Report is compiled) to ensure actions implemented are closed out, and new actions added to it, from outcomes of audits, reviews, incident management, advice from PHU/DPI Water etc, as necessary.
+The Improvement Plan is periodically reviewed (and at least annually when the DWMS Annual Report is compiled) to ensure actions implemented are closed out, and new actions added to it, from outcomes of audits, reviews, incident management, advice from PHU/DPIE Water etc, as necessary.

-Each action in the Improvement Plan is prioritised as Very High, High, Medium or Low (risk based as agreed within the risk team).
-Very High risks are addressed urgently, and as such, these actions are addressed first.
-The due dates allocated correspond to this.
+Each action in the Improvement Plan is prioritised as High, Medium or Low (risk based, process included in the spreadsheet).